Ognjen303/Integrated_Design_Project/README.md

 # Integrated_Design_Project

-This was part of 2nd year project, where the team built an autonomous robot using arduino and computer vision.
+This was part of 2nd year Cambridge Engineering project, where the team built an autonomous robot using arduino and computer vision.
 In this task we build a robot to demonstrate the collection, detection and delivery of blocks to a high degree of precision in a structured environment.

 The team was: Ioan Webber, Helen Gao, Edward Hu, Kohei Watanabe, Adhithya Saravanan and Ognjen Stefanovic